Early Childhood Education

 Upon completion of this course, the student will be able to:

-- develop various methods of collaboration with families and teachers that promote the health, safety, and nutrition of children.
+• identify community resources and develop a variety of collaboration methods with families and teachers that promote children's health, safety, and nutrition.

-- evaluate a child's nutrient intake by comparing it with current nutrition standards and recommendations.
+• identify and explain the major nutrients and their food sources and evaluate the child's nutrient intake by comparing it with current nutrition standards and recommendations.

 ECE 420 Administration I: Programs in Early Childhood Education